 We are developing a reading culture across the school, to expand students' knowledge, ambitions and empathy.
-All students in Year 7, 8 and 9 are asked to have a 'book-in-my-bag' and are set reading homework each week, which is closely monitored by English teachers using Microsoft Forms.
+All students in Year 7 and 8 are asked to have a 'book-in-my-bag' and these students are set reading homework each week, which is closely monitored by English teachers using Microsoft forms.
 Also, tutors lead the reading of a book, on Mondays and Tuesdays, during tutor time: book titles include 'October, October', 'Can you see me', 'Alice in Wonderland'.
 Books have been chosen carefully to build on students' cultural capital and to cover themes that link to personal development in PSHRE.
-Students in Year 7 and 8 have a timetabled library lesson once a fortnight, and follow an enriching reading curriculum covering titles such as Classical Tales, Myths and Legends.
-The library is well stocked with excellent displays to ensure students read a breadth of books; we also publish 'Book of the Week' and create teasers to garner interest.
+Students in Year 7 and 8 have a timetabled library lesson once a fortnight and follow an enriching reading curriculum covering titles such as Classical Tales, Myths and Legends.
+Year 9 students have a library lesson each half term and cover short stories of differing genres.
+The library is well stocked with excellent displays to ensure students read a breadth of books; it is a vibrant place before school, at break and lunchtime.
 In addition, students are encouraged to access wider reading linked to their studies.
 Students who need extra support for their reading, as identified using Arti testing, are offered a range of intervention strategies such as: Reading Buddies where students are paired up with Reading Prefects; or daily 1-1 reading; as well as small intervention groups.
-The school year is punctuated with reading focussed activities - reading is not just for World Book Day.
+The school year is punctuated with reading focussed activities and competitions reading is not just for World Book Day.
 Our enthusiastic school librarian and English teachers promote reading using our excellent library as a base for book clubs and exciting author visits.

 'Leaders have developed a strong culture of reading.
 Every pupil reads a class text in tutor time.
 This boosts pupils' confidence and fluency.
 Those who struggle to read receive bespoke support from well-trained staff.'

 Ofsted 2022

-3.4 Special Educational Needs
+3.4 Special Educational Needs and Disabilities

 JMHS has close links with primary schools to ensure smooth transition for all students and operates an efficient system of identification, programme planning and monitoring to meet the individual needs of students.
 Our Special Educational Needs and Disabilities Co-ordinator (SENDCo), Miss Sally King, has responsibility for SEND and is always willing to meet with parents to discuss a student's specific needs.
 Miss King can be contacted via sally.king@jmhs.hereford.sch.uk.
-Details of the JMHS SEND policy and SEND Information Report 2022-2023 can be found on the school website www.jmhs.hereford.sch.uk/about-us/policies/.
+Details of the JMHS SEND policy and SEND Information Report 2023-2024 can be found on the school website www.jmhs.hereford.sch.uk/about-us/policies/.

 'Leaders provide strong support for pupils with special educational needs and /or disabilities (SEND).
 This is because specialist staff accurately assess and identify their needs.'
-Ofsted 2022 complete by the following week.
-However, students may also be set longer projects which are completed over several weeks.
+Ofsted 2022